Privacy Policy — Ask Safely Assistant

 | AWS RDS (PostgreSQL) | Account data, authentication, metrics |

-| MongoDB with TTL indexes | Chat messages (auto-deletion enforced at database level) |
+| MongoDB with TTL indexes | Chat messages, uploaded files, and voice audio (auto-deletion enforced at database level) |

 | Redis | Temporary streaming cache for real-time AI responses |